KastelApp/backend/Info.md

 The New Member channel is a Special channel users with the MANAGE_CHANNELS permission can make on a guild, This channel unlike others can be set to only be viewed for a certain amount of time after a member joins the guild, This can be from 1 hour all the way up to 7 days.

 Only New Members and users with the MANAGE_CHANNELS permission can see the channel.
 It acts like a normal channel in every other way.

+# **Invites**

+## **Never Expires**

+A Never expiring Invite is not really a thing in Kastel, We have it where after 3 months a invite expires.
+Though this will be changed at a later point to actually allow for never ending invites as it is now we do not support them.
+Please check back soon though